ous-uio-bioinfo-core/batch-adjust-warning-reports/README.md

 differences may lead to exaggerated confidence in downstream analyses", V. Nygaard, E. A.
 Rødland, E. Hovig, manuscript in preparation.

-The target audience is the especially interested ones, and the reports are not peer-reviewed.
+The target audience is the especially interested ones.
+The reports are not peer-reviewed and might be changed or updated after the publication data.

 The format of the report is html, but the underlying r-code and text is available and rerunnable.
 Run knit2html or the Rstudio knitr integration on the individual .rmd files to re-produce the plots and html.